aspose-slides/Aspose.Slides-API-References/content/java/english/_index.md

 type: docs
 weight: 11
 url: /
-description: Aspose.Slides for Java API References contain examples, code snippets, and API documentation.
-It provides packages, classes, interfaces, and other API details.
+description: Aspose.Slides for Java API Reference is a comprehensive documentation for Java developers to manipulate, create, and manage PowerPoint presentations programmatically.
 is_root: true
 ---
 ## Packages